2018.x SBSAR Files (Will Be Fixed At Some Point...)

 Currently "Mass Export" doesn't work in 5.4.x because of a Substance bug that adds " (Clone)" repeatedly to the end of the file name.
 Allegorthmic is aware and is working on a fix for a future 5.4.x update.
 Current 5.4 versions will never work with Mass Export, though. :(

 Dragons Pack PBR is a highly detailed package containing Three Heads, Four Back options, Two Tails & unlimited texture customization.
 Tons of animations bring the Dragons to life, both on land and in the air.
 Particles included, as well as helper scripts to make texture customization speedy even with many materials at once.
-Also comes with a Saddle, Reins & Bridle, plus Dragon Eggs featureing two default textures and unlimited customization.
+Also comes with a Saddle, Reins & Bridle.
+Mesh morphing allows for each head and the entire body to be morphed for infinite looks and in-game randomization.

 The Animation Rig is avialable for download, usually in either Maya or 3DStudio Max format.
 For those interested and able, you can now create your own animation files for your projects.